cockroachdb/docs/v22.1/manage-certs-vault.md

 **Goals**:

 - Deploy a secure three-node CockroachDB cluster in Google Cloud Platform.
-- Create a root certificate authority (CA)
+- Create two certificate authority (CA), one each
 - Define PKI roles CockroachDB nodes and clients
 - Issue private key/public certificate pairs for use by the CockroachDB nodes comprising our cluster
 - Issue a private key/public certificate pair for use by the CockroachDB client